MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-ttdanalyze.md

 The Data namespace contains “normalized data” from the trace.
 There is one data source offered, heap allocations, which can be accessed using .Heap().

-???
-TBD need new version to test - or maybe use WinDbg Classic ???
-TBD try -g form

 ```
 0:000> dx -r2 @$cursession.TTD.Data.Heap()